ouyangw/scattering/README.md

 - Calculation is done in adiabatic basis (users must be careful that the initial condition and the results are in adiabatic basis).
 - The diagonalization is done in dense matrix, which can potentially be very slow if the electronic Hamiltonian has many dimensions.
-A possible way to speed up in such case is to parallelize the diagonalizations in different configurations.
 - The Eigen library is not parallelized for most of its algorithms so it doesn't by itself take advantage of parallel hardware (see Eigen's [FAQ](http://eigen.tuxfamily.org/index.php?title=FAQ#How_does_Eigen_compare_to_BLAS.2FLAPACK.3F)).